-February 13-15 :: Hot Date Night at Vetro Glassblowing Studio is a one-on-one class with you and a pro, where you’ll create keepsake hearts and flowers of glass while you enjoy sweet treats and flaming cocktails (like, on fire??).
+February 12-14 :: Flaming Hot Date Night at Vetro Glassblowing Studio is a one-on-one class with you and a pro, where you’ll create keepsake hearts and flowers of glass.
 Each couple needs 1 reservation and you should plan to stay for about an hour.
-See the link for other details including what to wear for safety and such.
+See the link for lots of other details, including what to wear for safety and such.
 Lots of different time slots offered. $165.
 Masks required.

-February 15 :: Share a potter’s wheel at Quiggly’s Clayhouse in Richardson for the Down & Dirty Couples Pottery Wheel Event.
+February 13-14 :: Get busy with a potter’s wheel at Quiggly’s Clayhouse in Richardson for the Down & Dirty Couples Wheel Class.
 First, a beginners lesson; then, you put on a blindfold while your partner helps you throw a piece; and then you switch.
-Ghost references will abound, I’m sure.
-Two different sessions to choose from, 6-7:30 or 8-9:30. $75.78 per couple, reserve your spot in advance.
-And BYOB, if you’d like.
+All the Ghost references you can handle.
+Two different sessions to choose from, 6-7:30 or 8-9:30. $86.60 per couple, reserve your spot in advance.
+Masks required.

 E V E N I N G E V E N T S